AnhDuc2000/test-jenkins/.github/ISSUE_TEMPLATE/conf-perform-issue.md

 ***Please mention your issue with clear details in the next line:***

-Please provide us the detail of the issue and how it is impacting your projects.
+Please provide us the detail of the issue and how it is impacting your spaces.